George Ruby: Career

-Ruby was born in New York City in 1841.
-His parents were probably the Rev. Ebenezer Ruby and Jemima Ruby, though their son would claim that his father was an aristocratic white man.
-He was visibly of mixed race.

-Ruby grew up as a child with his family just outside Portland, Maine, where he had his schooling.
+Ruby grew up as a child with his family just outside Portland, Maine, where he had his schooling, and where his father Reuben Ruby was a prominent member of the African-American community.
+He was the first African-American graduate of Portland High School.
 Moving to Boston as a young man in 1860, he was hired as a correspondent on the Pine and Palm, run by James Redpath, and sent as a correspondent to Haiti.
 Redpath's journal supported a movement encouraging African-American colonization in Haiti (which the government there encouraged.)
 American migrants suffered from the poor economy and the plan was considered a failure in 1862.
 Ruby returned that year to the United States.

 In January 1864, Ruby moved to Louisiana and began teaching school.
 First he taught in a Baptist church in New Orleans and then, as the Union occupation force expanded its educational efforts into the hinterland, in St. Bernard's Parish.
 The army dropped its responsibility for schooling at the war's end.
 The American Missionary Association needed teachers, and Ruby worked for them in New Orleans.
 When the Freedmen's Bureau schools started up, he was hired to teach there.
 In 1866, he went to Jackson in East Feliciana Parish to open a Bureau school there.
 A white mob attacked him and tried to drive him out.

+According to Barry Crouch, Ruby learned leadership roles in Louisiana from 1863 to 1866.
+The Army assigned Ruby to the Freedmen's Bureau.
+His roles encompassed that of a teacher, a school administrator, and a mobile inspector for the Bureau.
+His responsibilities included assessing local conditions, assisting in the establishment of black schools, and evaluating the performance of Bureau field officers.
+Ruby's endeavors were met with a positive response from the black population, who eagerly embraced education, but they also faced vehement opposition, including physical violence, from numerous planters and other white individuals.
+Ruby's career exemplifies the role played by the Black carpetbagger during the Civil War and Reconstruction era in Louisiana.